Tomatillo salsa verde, a delicious Mexican green salsa made with roasted tomatillos, chile peppers, lime juice, cilantro, and onion.

 2c Boiling Method Place tomatillos in a saucepan, cover with water.
 Bring to a boil and simmer for 5 minutes.
 Remove tomatillos with a slotted spoon.

-3 Place tomatillos, lime juice, onions, cilantro, chili peppers, sugar in a blender or food processor and pulse until all ingredients are finely chopped and mixed.
+3 Place the cooked tomatillos, lime juice, onions, cilantro, chili peppers, sugar (if using) in a blender or food processor and pulse until all ingredients are finely chopped and mixed.
 Season to taste with salt.
 Cool in refrigerator.

 Serve with chips or as a salsa accompaniment to Mexican dishes.